zigbee-alliance/distributed-compliance-ledger/docs/how-to.md

   Flags:
   - vid: `uint16` -  model vendor ID
   - pid: `uint16` -  model product ID
-  - certificationType: `string` -  certification type (zb` is the only supported value now)
+  - certificationType: `string` -  certification type (zigbee & matter` are the only supported values for now)
   - revocationDate: `string` -  the date of model revocation (rfc3339 encoded)
   - from: `string` - name or address of private key with which to sign
   - reason: `optional(string)` -  an optional comment describing the reason of revocation